About Us

 Kelly Bushur, Ph.D.

 Dr. Kelly Bushur is a Licensed Clinical Psychologist working in the West County office.
-She received her doctorate from Southern Illinois University- Carbondale and is licensed in Illinois and Missouri.
+She received her doctorate from Southern Illinois University- Carbondale and is licensed in Missouri.
 She has over 20 years experience addressing a wide range of challenges and concerns and works with children, adolescents, adults, couples and families.
-Dr. Bushur treats a variety of concerns including anxiety and mood disorders, ADHD/LD, behavioral problems, autism spectrum disorders, grief, and related problems.
-She has particular interests in working with gifted children, adolescent development, and managing life transitions successfully.
+Dr. Bushur treats a variety of concerns including anxiety and mood disorders, ADHD/LD, behavioral problems, autism spectrum disorders, grief and related problems.
+She has particular interests in working with gifted children, adolescent development and managing life transitions successfully.
 She has specialized training in CBTI for insomnia.
 She develops individualized treatment plans using an array of therapeutic approaches, including Cognitive Behavioral Therapy.
 Dr. Bushur offers daytime and evening appointments.

 Office Location: West County